echoe/six_sounds/README.md

 -Worked on Linux

-Because of that, I made this synth!
+Because of that, I eventually got this synth out of the AI, with a lot of testing and checking through the process.

 Notes: